Dr Elsie Parker (DClinPsy)

-I am a warm, friendly and curious person, and a qualified Clinical Psychologist.
-I have over 12 years of experience working psychologically in NHS mental health settings.
+I am a warm, friendly and open Clinical Psychologist with over 12 years of experience working psychologically in NHS mental health settings.

-I offer a safe space to help you find ways to cope with the inevitable suffering we can all face in life, and move towards living a more meaningful life.
-My work primarily involves offering individuals the time to feel listened to and heard, to explore, re-locate, and reconnect to our authentic inner self that may be deeply over-shadowed by fear, traumatic memories, self-doubt, difficult thoughts, worries, sadness, loss of motivation and/or feeling stuck in life.
+I offer a safe space to help you find ways to cope with the inevitable suffering we face in life, and move towards living a more meaningful life.
+My work primarily involves offering individuals the time to feel listened to and heard, to explore and reconnect to our authentic inner self that may be deeply over-shadowed by fear, memories of traumatic experiences, self-doubt, difficult thoughts, worries, sadness, loss of motivation and/or feeling stuck in life.
 This may be through a number of methods but often involves reconnecting to our inner needs, fundamental values and deep emotional states that may have been repressed, avoided or pushed aside.

 I offer both short and long term work; this can include formulating and understanding your current situations or struggles, offering ways of coping with challenges, healing trauma, reconnecting with your values and helping to work through barriers in order to create a meaningful and joyful life.

-I am trained in Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT).
-I am registered both with the HCPC (Health Professionals Council).
-I am very interested in the wide field of spirituality; I am trained in mindfulness-based therapy and a trained yoga teacher.
-I am also interested in transpersonal psychology and consciousness.
+I have worked for over 12 years in specialist NHS services with young people and adults experiencing complex anxiety, depression and trauma.
+I am trained in Cognitive Behaviour Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
+I am registered with the HCPC (Health Professionals Council).
+In addition, I am trained in mindfulness-based therapy and a trained yoga teacher.

 Training, qualifications & experience